Stocks drift mostly lower on Wall Street, extending losses

 Bond yields rose.
 The yield on the 10-year Treasury, which influences interest rates on mortgages and other loans, rose to 3.34% from 3.19% late Thursday.
 The two-year Treasury yield, which tends to track expectations for Fed action, rose to 3.51% from 3.39%.

-Markets in Asia were mostly higher.
+European markets mostly rose as did those in Asia.
 The Shanghai Composite Index rose 1.4% after China promised Monday to accelerate easier lending and other policies to shore up economic growth that sank to 2.5% over a year earlier in the first half of 2022, less than half the official annual target.

 Credit: Seth Wenig